icerockdev/moko-network/README.md

 ## Features
 - **OpenAPI client code generation** - just configure plugin then use generated entities and api classes;
-- **AuthFeature** feature to ktor-client with auth token header support;
+- **TokenFeature** feature to ktor-client with auth token header support;
-- **ErrorFeature** feature to ktor-client that parse errors from server to domain exceptions.
+- **ExceptionFeature** feature to ktor-client that parse errors from server to domain exceptions.

 ## Requirements
 - Gradle version 5.4.1+